 Economics for Everybody – we took a brief look at this course last year.
 This homeschool year we are gaining that 1/2 credit needed for graduation.
 We are impressed and appreciative of the Biblical worldview.
 Since we are in a routine of Visual Latin and WordUp! in the afternoons and/or evenings, this fits nicely into our weeks.
 Of course, us parents sure wish we learned economics this way!
 (Now my third high schooler is using this High School Homeschool Video Course).

 Homeschool Made Simple – This is a video series for the homeschool mama – for me!
 And let me tell you, it came at just the time I needed it.
 Are you thinking about homeschooling?
 Are you starting your first year of homeschooling soon?
 Maybe you have homeschooled a couple of years and hit a bump in the road and need a new approach.
-Maybe, like me, you are close to graduating your first and have homeschooled for nearly 15 years?
+Maybe, like me, you are close to graduating your first and have homeschooled for nearly two decades?

 Watching Constitutional Literacy by Michael Farris and Apologia Ministries.

 How We Use High School Homeschool Video Courses